Mustafa Fehmi Kubilay

 Mustafa Fehmi Kubilay (November 15, 1906 – December 23, 1930) was a Turkish military officer and teacher.
-He is a symbolic figure of the series of events known as the Kubilay Incident, which began with the killing of lieutenant Kubilay, guard Hasan, and guard Şevki by an anti-republican group in Menemen on December 23, 1930.
+He is a symbolic figure of the series of events known as the Kubilay Incident, which began with the killing of lieutenant Kubilay, guard Hasan, and guard Şevki by an Islamist mob in Menemen on December 23, 1930.
 The events continued with the trial of the perpetrators (and those considered to be involved) and spanned the months of January and February 1931.